nextcloud/twofactor_u2f/README.md

 # Requirements
 In order to use this app for authentication, you have to use a browser that supports the U2F standard:

+* Apple Safari
+* Chromium
 * Google Chrome
-* Chromium
-* Firefox
+* Mozilla Firefox
   * V67 or newer
   * V57 to V66: After activation of `security.webauth.u2f` in `about:config`
   * V56 or before: In combination with [this extension](https://addons.mozilla.org/en-US/firefox/addon/u2f-support-add-on/)
 * Opera

 ## Login with external apps
-Once you enable U2F with Two Factor U2F, your aplications (for example your Android app or your GNOME app) will need to login using device passwords.
-To manage it, [know more here](https://docs.nextcloud.com/server/11/user_manual/session_management.html#managing-devices)
+Once you enable U2F with Two Factor U2F, your applications (for example your GNOME app) will need to login using device passwords.
+Which can be managed in your security settings.

+Official aplications such as the Android or IOS clients and desktop clients can use much safer tokens to login.
+Apps will automatically redirect you to a browser window to login as usual.

 ## Development Setup